dagster-io/dagster-cloud-serverless-quickstart/README.md

 # Dagster Cloud Serverless Deployment Quickstart

-## Create a new repository from this template
+## Create a new project from this template

 Click the `Use this Template` button and provide details for your new repo.